-South East (SE) ODS emissions can be calculated from Cape Grim data using the NAME (Numerical Atmospheric dispersion Modelling Environment) particle dispersion model coupled to the InTEM (Inversion Technique for Emission Modelling) inversion model (O'Doherty et al. 2009; Manning et al. 2003, 2011; Redington & Manning 2018).
-NAME is a Lagrangian particle dispersion model driven by 3-dimensional wind fields from numerical weather predictions models.
-For a more detailed description of the NAME/InTEM model see Appendix A.
+Australian ODS emissions can be calculated from Cape Grim data using the InTEM (Inversion Technique for Emission Modelling) inversion model (O'Doherty et al. 2009; Manning et al. 2003, 2011; Redington & Manning 2018).
+For a more detailed description of the InTEM model see Appendix A. Updates to the InTEM ODS emission estimates beyond 2018 are currently unavailable.
+CSIRO has recently developed in-house capability to run the InTEM model, therefore the InTEM ODS emissions estimates will be updated in the next report.